emi420/underpass/docs/Dev/replicator.md

 	-i [ --import ] arg   Initialize pgsnapshot database with datafile

-By default, *underpass* uses the last date entered into the OSM Stats datavase as the starting point.
+By default, *underpass* uses the last date entered into the OSM Stats database as the starting point.
 A different timestamp can also be specified using *--timestamp*.
 All data files downloaded can optionally be cached to disk, so furthur processing can use those and save on network time.